asdf-community/asdf-nim/README.md

 asdf-nim allows you to quickly install any version of [Nim](https://nim-lang.org).

-asdf-nim is intended for end-users, continuous integration, and many CPU architectures.
+asdf-nim is intended for end-users and continuous integration.
+Whether macOS or Linux, x86 or ARM - all you need to install Nim is bash.

 ## Installation